 A first-step assessment of the TT_v model was made in [11] where it was used in computing the flow properties and radiation emission from the flow in a shock tube for pure nitrogen undergoing dissociation and weak ionization (ionization fraction less than 0.1%).
 Generally good agreement was found between the calculated radiation emission and those obtained experimentally in shock tubes ([14-16]).
 The only exception involved the vibrational temperature.
-The theoretical treatment of the vibrational temperature could not be validated because the existing data on the vibrational temperature behind a normal shock wave ([16]) are those for an electronically excited state of the molecular nitrogen ion N_2^+ instead of the ground electronic state of the neutral nitrogen molecule N2 which is calculated in the theoretical model.
-The measured vibrational temperature of N_2^+ was much smaller than the calculated vibrational temperature for N2.
+The theoretical treatment of the vibrational temperature could not be validated because the existing data on the vibrational temperature behind a normal shock wave ([16]) are those for an electronically excited state of the molecular nitrogen ion N2+ instead of the ground electronic state of the neutral nitrogen molecule N2 which is calculated in the theoretical model.
+The measured vibrational temperature of N2+ was much smaller than the calculated vibrational temperature for N_2 .

 This work, first of this study, describes a numerical tool to perform thermochemical nonequilibrium simulations of reactive flow in twodimensions.
-The [17] scheme, in its first- and second-order versions, is implemented to accomplish the numerical simulations.
+The [17] scheme, in its first- and second-order implemented versions. is accomplish the numerical simulations.
 The Euler and Navier-Stokes equations, on a finite volume context and employing structured and unstructured spatial discretizations, are applied to solve the "hot gas" hypersonic flow around a blunt body in twodimensions.
 The second-order version of the [17] scheme is obtained from a "MUSCL" extrapolation procedure in a context of structured spatial discretization.
 In the unstructured context, only firstorder solutions are obtained.
 The convergence process is accelerated to the steady state condition through a spatially variable time step procedure, which has proved effective gains in terms of computational acceleration (see [18-19]).

-The reactive simulations involve an air chemical model of five species: N, O, N_2 , O_2 and NO. Seventeen chemical reactions, involving dissociation and recombination, are simulated by the proposed model.
+The reactive simulations involve an air chemical model of seven species: N, O, N2, O2, NO, NO+ and e-.
+Eighteen chemical reactions, involving dissociation, recombination and ionization, are simulated by the proposed model.
+This model was suggested by [46].
 The Arrhenius formula is employed to determine the reaction rates and the law of mass action is used to determine the source terms of each gas species equation.

 The results have demonstrated that the most correct aerodynamic coefficient of lift is obtained by the [17] scheme with second-order accuracy, in an inviscid formulation, to a reactive condition of thermochemical non-equilibrium.
 Considering thermochemical non-equilibrium, the cheapest algorithm was due to [17], inviscid, first-order accurate, unstructured.
-Moreover, the shock position is closer to the geometry as using the reactive formulation than the ideal gas formulation.
-It was verified in the inviscid and viscous cases.
+Moreover, the shock position is closer to the geometry as using the reactive formulation, the stagnation pressure is better estimated by the [17] scheme, in its first-order, viscous, structured formulation, and the standoff distance is better predicted by its second-order, viscous, structured formulation.